 2. Deepwater Park Complex (Pasadena)

-Leaving Houston, you're looking at about 18 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Houston, you're looking at about 18 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 502 Parkwood Drive, Pasadena, TX 77503

-Good to know: Multiple baseball and softball fields, 58 acres, Lighted fields, Splash pad, Playgrounds, Exercise stations, Green space, Picnic tables, Trails, Parking, Restrooms.
+Good to know: Lighted fields, Splash pad, Playgrounds, Exercise stations, Green space, Picnic tables.

 For weather closures, seasonal restrictions, or maintenance schedules, view the Deepwater Park Complex city page.